Mango0x45/thomasvoss.com/src/en/index.md

 # Root Page

-> If Java had true garbage collection, most programs would delete themselves
+> “If Java had true garbage collection, most programs would delete themselves
-> upon execution.
+> upon execution.”
+>
-> — Robert Sewell
+> — _Robert Sewell_

 Welcome to my plot of the internet.
 This site is mostly oriented towards topics related to software development, but you might find some things that are